nicoleump/ga-dsiplus/roadmap/week88.md

 Negotiating can be hard and intimidating.
 No matter how many times you have negotiated, how much money you have, or if you are an employer or job seeker - we are all weird about money!
 We’ll give you the tools and practice today to make this process less intimidating for you.

+## You do:

+- Pull out a piece of paper or new document on your computer

+- Think about the last 5 roles you have had.
+If you recently graduated think of volunteer roles you’ve had, roles in clubs, sports teams, or membership organizations.

+- On the left hand side of the page right out all of the things you liked about each of those roles

+- On the right hand side of the page list out all of the things that you didn’t like about the roles

+**Think about: **

+- Team structure - did you work alone or part of a team?
+Or both?

+- Structure of the work environment - was it flexible?
+Bureaucratic?
+Creative?
+Lively?
+Quiet?

+- Culture - was it fun?
+Serious?
+Creative?
+Supportive?
+Smart?
+Mission driven?

+- Management style

+- Commute

+- Dress code

+- Physical environment

+- Salary

+- Professional development and growth

+- . . . and anything else!

+Now, take a step back and look for any over-arching themes - what do you see?

+## We do:

+Open discussion

+## You do:

+Next, write down your core values professionally and personally.
+Don’t think too much about this, just what first comes into your head, and this will be a list that continues to grow.
+Some ideas:

+* Integrity

+* Authenticity

+* Growth

+* Kindness

+* Peace

+* Courage

+* Adventure

+* Generosity

+* Making the world a better place

+* Joy/play

+* Creativity

+What connections do you see between your values and your likes/dislikes?

+## We do:

+Open discussion

+## You do:

+Now look at your list of likes/dislikes and choose your 3 non-negotiables.
+The 3 things that you know if they aren’t there you won’t be able to be successful or happy.

 ## Negotiations: Knowing your Worth (10/75)

 55% of women and 39% of men admit being too scared to negotiate.